akeesari/anjikeesari/docs/developertools/cheatsheets/git-cheat-sheet.md

 ## Switching branch:

-Switching to a different branch:
+To switch to a different branch in your Git repository, you can utilize the `git checkout` command followed by the name of the branch you want to switch to.

 ```sh
 git checkout <branch-name>